 To get this deep into the delta, we’ve flown from Maun in a four-seater Cessna, a tiny contraption that trembled during the descent as though in awe of the expanse below.
 An elephant greeted us on the runway and warthogs scuttled past us in the camp.

-Conservation in Botswana
+Conservation in Botswana on the Okavango Delta

 Botswana takes its wildlife pretty seriously.
 Even on foot, guides can’t carry firearms for self-defence, only a gunpowder-laced contraption that resembles a syringe.
 When an elephant veers too close to the camp, a single empty gunshot rips through the vast sky.